 A Public Service Commission scholar, Marcus completed his BA(Hons) at the National University of Singapore; this was followed by an accelerated Master of Arts degree that was funded by a research scholarship awarded by the National University of Singapore.
 After completing his teaching bond, Marcus pursued his doctoral degree at Trinity College Dublin with the assistance of a research studentship awarded by the university.

+Marcus is the Associate Editor of the Journal of Interdisciplinary Voice Studies and online content editor of Theatre Research International.
 In addition to being a member of the Asian Shakespeare Association, Marcus is an active member of the International Federation for Theatre Research where he is also the convenor of the Music Theatre Working Group.